mahmoudmahdy446/Split-csv-file-using-Pandas/README.md

 ## Problem Statement

-You have an Excel file with Arabic quad names and need to perform the following tasks:
+You have an Excel file with Arabic quad names with its mobile number and need to perform the following tasks:

 1. **Reading the Excel File with Arabic Text Encoding**: Load the Excel file while preserving the Arabic character encoding.
 The specific encoding to use may vary depending on the file.
 Common encodings include 'utf-8', 'utf-16', or 'utf-16-le'.